aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

 }
 ```

-To avoid redundancy, the TEN framework allows you to exclude the `_ten` field from your schema definition, as it is reserved and defined by the runtime.
+To avoid redundancy, the APTIMA framework allows you to exclude the `_ten` field from your schema definition, as it is reserved and defined by the runtime.

 ### Defining Command Results